-A strategic transportation plan connecting community across North Carolina, NC Moves 2050 is focused on creating a more responsive, diverse and inclusive transportation system for keeping people and freight moving safely and efficiently.
+NC Moves 2050 is a strategic transportation plan connecting communities across North Carolina.
+The plan is focused on creating a more responsive, diverse and inclusive transportation system for keeping people and freight moving safely and efficiently.

-A million more residents will move to North Carolina each decade through 2050 – two-thirds of whom will create a string of metropolitan areas along the I-85 corridor from Charlotte to Durham.
+A million more people are predicted to move to North Carolina each decade through 2050 – two-thirds of whom will create a string of metropolitan areas along the I-85 corridor from Charlotte to Durham.

-This growth pattern will increase congestion along I-85 and may reduce highway reliability, which means North Carolina will need more opportunities for multimodal travel options.
-Conversely, rural North Carolina communities (such as areas east of I-95) will shrink in population, yet reliable, long-distance transportation networks and connections will still be critical to maintain their economic vitality.
+This growth pattern will increase congestion along I-85 and could reduce highway reliability, necessesitating more opportunities for multimodal travel options.
+Conversely, rural communities (such as areas east of I-95) will shrink in population, yet reliable, long-distance transportation networks and connections will still be critical to maintain their economic vitality.

-These trends make now an opportune time to produce a bold, forward-looking transportation plan to guide investment policy and performance goals that will be more reactive to the dynamic change on the horizon.
+These trends make this an opportune time to produce a bold, forward-looking transportation plan to guide investment policy and performance goals that will be proactive to the dynamic change on the horizon.

-engaging the public to capture thoughts and ideas about the state’s biggest challenges in the future.
+engaged the public to capture thoughts and ideas about the biggest challenges in the future.

-The study will also provide an implementation plan that aligns future needs and opportunities with infrastructure recommendations and transportation policies.
+The study provides an implementation plan that aligns future needs and opportunities with infrastructure recommendations and transportation policies.